benmvp/slides/md/2016-es6-prairiedevcon.md

 1. Arrow functions <!-- .element: class="fragment highlight-blue" data-fragment-index="0" -->
 1. Classes <!-- .element: class="fragment highlight-blue" data-fragment-index="0" -->
 1. Object literal shorthand <!-- .element: class="fragment highlight-blue" data-fragment-index="0" -->
-1. String APIs <!-- .element: class="fragment highlight-red" data-fragment-index="0" -->
-1. Array APIs  <!-- .element: class="fragment highlight-red" data-fragment-index="0" -->
-1. Object APIs  <!-- .element: class="fragment highlight-red" data-fragment-index="0" -->
+1. New APIs <!-- .element: class="fragment highlight-red" data-fragment-index="0" -->

 NOTES:
 - As a reminder, here's what we covered to make our code clearer and more succinct